 Are you a builder or a wrecker?

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday September 2, 1997
+by Phil Burgess, Unabridged from the Rocky Mountain News, September 2, 1997

 Labor Day means different things to different people.
 For some, Labor Day symbolizes the end of summer.
 A last fling at the beach or at the fishin’ hole.
 A parade down Main Street — at least in many Rust Belt cities and towns.
 Family reunions.
 A new school year for the kids.
 Those things all come to mind this time of year.